jhegemann/OpenCapsule/README.md

 ```
 SCALE_IMAGE 1e-2
 ```
-extracted contour points from image are simply multiplied by this value to do some prescaling before fitting reference shapes.
+Extracted contour points from image are simply multiplied by this value to do some prescaling before fitting reference shapes.
 ```
 T_LOW 0.3, T_HIGH 0.6 (0.0 ..
 1.0)
 ```
-lower and higher threshold of hysteresis algorithm performed as last step of edge detection. you can safely use higher values, OpenCapsule will automatically lower
+Lower and higher threshold of hysteresis algorithm performed as last step of edge detection. you can safely use higher values, OpenCapsule will automatically lower